PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   boundary.
 It preserves the original Concat tensor name and NCHW metadata for either graph outputs or existing downstream consumers while moving only the producer output to a private NHWC tensor.
+- The singleton-gate owner accepts only the exact gate topology and true `[N,H,W,1]`/`[N,1,H,W]` view adapters.
+Both the direct auxiliary and Logistic auxiliary variants are explicit plan forms; no model-name or chain-name special case is used.
+- Optional RGB propagation removes an input Transpose only when its typed permutation, ownership, order, shape/signature, dtype, and quantization are proven.
+A direct stale-NCHW input is accepted only for a private constant with physical NHWC evidence, and its data buffer is reshaped together with its metadata.
+- Every singleton-gate input rewrite, tensor/operator contract, metadata update, and removal is immutable plan state and is re-resolved before apply.
+  Shared view-equivalent adapter consumers are rewired, unrelated source consumers are preserved, and an unsupported fan-out rejects the whole candidate without mutation.
 - The exporter remains the ordered orchestration owner; match/guard/rewrite decisions move to `pytorch_fast_precanonicalize_policy.py` one coherent family at a time.